titarenko/korrekt/README.md

 Checks that value belongs to specified array of values (enumeration).
 Message optional argument is a custom validation error message.

+#### email(message)

+Checks that value is a valid email.
+Message optional argument is a custom validation error message.

 #### when(predicate, rule)

 Checks that value satisfies requiremets expressed via rule, but check is done only if predicate (called with object under validation as argument) returns true.